 Set down the knife now, and hold the pomegranate over a bowl or cutting board.
 Use both hands to break apart the segments along the scored lines.
 This takes a little hand strength, but not much.
 Some seeds will fall out as you break it apart, so the bowl is helpful to catch them.

 Transfer the pomegranate seeds to an airtight container or baggie and store in the refrigerator for 4-5 days.
+Alternatively, you can freeze them for longer storage.

-Lay the pomegranate seeds on a parchment lined baking sheet in a single layer.
+To freeze, lay the pomegranate seeds on a parchment lined baking sheet in a single layer.
 Freeze for 1 hour.
 Remove the baking sheet and transfer the partially frozen pomegranate seeds to an airtight container or freezer safe plastic bag, squeezing out as much air as possible as you close it.
 Return to the freezer and use within 3-4 months for best taste.

 Recipes using Pomegranate